-Where Should I live in Los Angeles?
+Where Should I Live in Los Angeles?

 Oh, and the traffic.
 Yeah, that is real.
 Not an exaggeration.
 Basic rule of thumb: 8 miles will take you at least 30 minutes.
 Unless you’re driving at 4am.